-Accommodation for this tour is not included.
-For accommodation information and all essential tour information please click on the ‘Trip Notes’ tab.
+Accommodation for this trip is not included.
+For accommodation information and all essential trip information please click on the ‘Trip Notes’ tab.

 Special Note – optional group transport is included for Sunday’s walk and during this time the appropriate social distancing guidelines will be in place.

 Friday Welcome Evening (optional) is 8.30pm in Buxton.
 It’s a chance for everyone on the weekend to meet and the Country Adventures trip leader will be on hand to answer any questions about the planned walks.
 If you’re unable to make it to the Welcome Evening, the booking confirmation will detail everything you need to know about the weekend.

 Grade 2 – Goyt Valley 8 miles (12.8km), with 803 ft (245m) of ascent